LukeLacer/nomi/README.md

 #Search Engine 101
-* ed:"EDITION" and ed:EDITION returns card of that editions (if you put more than one edition it gets all of then)
+* ed:"EDITION" and ed:EDITION returns card of that editions (if you put more than one edition it gets all of then) EDITION is the edition code (P, OP01, OP02 ...
+ST09) and they are not case sensitive ed is case sensitive, it have to be lower case!